christinazhangstudio/select-problems/README.md

 - - - -
 ## [Recursion and Dynamic Programming - Pebble Example](RecursionAndDP.c) <a name="pebble"/>
-#### This problem was extracted from the UTSA CS2123 Data Structures curriculum.

 Consider the following simple two player game:
 - There is a pile of *n* pebbles.
 - The  players  take  turns  removing  pebbles  from  the  pile.
 Specifically  they **must** do one of the following on their turn: